They are long lived animals, yet it takes about 60 years to replace just one

 Turtles are Eco-Heros

-Turtles are a Keystone species, and their role in the food-web is essential to an entire chain of linked species, habitats, and ecosystem functions- all which benefit humans.
-This means that without turtles at sufficient numbers in the ecosystem, the ecosystem can collapse and other species populations and ecosystem functions will be compromised.
-In fact, it is estimated that 70% of fish and wildlife in North America rely on turtles doing the jobs they do!
+Turtles, especially Common Snapping Turtles, are a Keystone species, and their role in the food-web is essential to an entire chain of linked species, habitats, and ecosystem functions- all which benefit humans.
+This means that without turtles at sufficient numbers in the ecosystem, the ecosystem will be sullied affecting other species populations and ecosystem functions.
+In fact, it is estimated that 70% of fish and wildlife in North America rely on healthy wetlands, and therefore on turtles (and beavers) doing the jobs they do!